 The device packs some of the most desirable traits of a modern smartphone, one of them being a triple camera.
-The phone was launched at a price of Rs.
-21,499 in Pakistan which almost equals to $150.
+The phone was launched for PKR 21,499 in Pakistan, which almost equals $150.

-The one we had for review was the higher variant of the device with 4GB RAM that launched at Rs 25,999 in Pakistan, which roughly translates to $184.
+The one we had for review was the higher variant of the device with 4GB RAM that launched at PKR 25,999 in Pakistan, which roughly translates to $184.

-None of the prevailing devices in this price range offer a triple camera setup.
-Be it the cheaper Galaxy A10 or the expensive Honor 8C (Review) or even the pricier Huawei Y7 prime 2019, you get a simple dual camera setup on all.
+None of the existing devices in this price range offer a triple camera setup.
+Be it the cheaper Galaxy A10 or the expensive Honor 8C or even, the pricier Huawei Y7 prime 2019, you get a simple dual camera setup on all.

 We understand that many of you may be skeptical about this device as the brand Tecno does not have a recognition on the scale of Huawei or Samsung in Pakistan.
 Despite its minimal share in the country, it holds the top spot in market share in African countries like Nigeria, as per global market share stats in March.

-The phone inherits the ongoing plastic body and gradient color trend in the market which has also made its way to the pricier mid-rangers like the Huawei Y9 2019 (Review) and the even more expensive Oppo F11 Pro (Review).
+The phone inherits the ongoing plastic body and gradient color trend in the market, which has also made its way to the pricier mid-rangers like Huawei Y9 2019 and the even more expensive Oppo F11 Pro.

 You can find a triple camera setup on the top left corner of the back of the device.
-Tecno Camon i4 prides itself in being the first phone in this price category to sport a triple camera, a luxury that was only enjoyed by more expensive midrangers earlier, like the Vivo V15 (Review) and Huawei P30 Lite.
+Tecno Camon i4 prides itself on being the first phone in this price category to sport a triple camera, a luxury that was only enjoyed by more expensive midrange phones earlier, like the Vivo V15 and Huawei P30 Lite.

 A traditional fingerprint scanner rests on the back in a place where your finger hovers naturally.
-Despite the triple camera setup, the lens bump is not much and the phone can rest easily on a flat surface without wobbling.
+Despite the triple camera setup, the lens bump is not much, and the phone can rest comfortably on a flat surface without wobbling.

 A SIM tray sits on the left side of the device.
 It supports dual nano-SIM card and a micro SD card via a dedicated slot, something that we are frequently missing in most of the modern smartphones due to the increasing use of the hybrid slot.

 The overall design is pretty handy, though it might get uncomfortable for people with small hands to use it one-handed.
-It also feels lightweight due to the plastic build and does not tire the hands down.
+It also feels lightweight due to the plastic build and does not tire the hands.

 When cranked to full, the brightness of the display gets pretty high and can easily be viewed even under direct sunlight.
 It was a pleasing surprise as the expensive Vivo V15 and Oppo F11 Pro failed to exhibit the same display quality outdoors.

-The display on the Tecno Camon i4 exhibited great viewing angles and amazing brightness levels.
+The display on the Tecno Camon i4 exhibited great viewing angles and fantastic brightness levels.
 However, it also has its shortcomings too.

-The bezels around the display are pretty big and the chin is even bigger.
+The bezels around the display are pretty big, and the chin is even more prominent.
 Such a big chin and thick bezels result in an intrusive experience while watching a movie or consuming any media on the screen.